 There are several options for the next steps following a screening.
 These options may be combined in a larger workflow that is recursive and "intervenes" at different times, or with different strategies, or within the context specific to the individual(s) who have been screened.

-Based on the risk status classification for Robert, you may want to review and implement the following next steps.
+Based on the risk status classification for Ellen, consider reviewing and implementing the following next steps.

 Additional Screening